cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : The client's encoded public key, corresponding to the private key `client_private_key`.

 masking_key
-: A key used by the server to preserve confidentiality of the envelope during login
+: A key used by the server to preserve confidentiality of the envelope during login.

 envelope
 : The client's `Envelope` structure.